 The Archives Card is the planned new digital reader ticket scheme for archiveusers across the UK and Ireland

-The Archives Card is a proposed archive reader ticket scheme for the U.K. and Ireland.
+The Archives Card is an archive reader ticket scheme for the U.K. and Ireland.
 Administered by the Archives and Records Association, it is open to all archive services - large, small, local authority, university, business or private.

 The Archives Card offers many benefits, including features that will help you meet the requirements of Archive Service Accreditation.

 - Customers will need only one card to access all participating archive services and will be able to register online whenever and wherever they want.

 - The Archives Card will use a high standard of ID verification including a photograph of the user on the system